 "There is more in us than we know.
 If we can be made to see it, perhaps, for the rest of our lives we will be unwilling to settle for less."
 Kurt Hahn

 Most of our residents have educational goals that they'd like to work on while at Cornerstones.
 Many of them arrive to us after one or a series of academic struggles.
 Our education team works one-on-one with each resident to assess their academic history and identify any future academic goals.
-If a resident has academic aspirations, our staff works with them to find the educational resources that match their aspirations and supports them throughout their participation in academic programs.
+If a resident has academic or educational aspirations, our staff works with them to find the educational resources that match their aspirations and supports them throughout their participation in our program.

 At Cornerstones we support a diverse array of educational opportunities, including: